kenjdavidson/golfcanada-chrome-ext/README.md

 # Golf Canada Chrome Extension

-Provides access and management to Golf Canada profile and scores.
+Provides some high level profile and scorecard functionality.

-> Pretty much just a playground for working with `commander` and some other libraries while attempting to export my
-> golf scoring history for import into [The Grint](https://thegrint.com/).
-The Golf Canada app just can't keep up
-> with what The Grint has available.
+> At some point it will provide more indepth reporting that the Golf Canada app kind of fails at.

 ## Profile/Handicap

 ## Scoring History

 ## Score Import

+The primary purpose is to allow conversion/importing of scorecards into Golf Canada

+- [ ] Garmin Golf
+- [ ] The Grint
+- [ ] Apple Golf?